arcangeloC-137/deep_learning_techniques_for_visual_place_recognition/README.md

 ---

-This repository contains the code for our project "*Deep Learning Techniques for Visual Place Recognition*", for the Machine Learning and Deep Learning course @ Politecnico di Torino, A.Y.
+This repository contains the code for our project "*Image Retrieval for Visual Geolocalization*", for the Machine Learning and Deep Learning course @ Politecnico di Torino, A.Y.
 2021/22.

 ---